Skip Navigation

 • Add Only Critical Terms

-Include terms that both human and AI translators might struggle to translate correctly, such as words with multiple meanings.
-Avoid adding unnecessary terms.
+Avoid overusing the glossary to define unnecessary terms.
+Only include terms that both human and AI translators might struggle to translate correctly, such as words with multiple meanings.

 Enter terms exactly as they should appear in translations.
 Do not include extra information like text in parentheses unless it’s part of the term itself.